 Christian religious orders often live communally.
 These orders are usually Catholic, such as the Marists, Sisters of Mercy and Sisters of Compassion.

 Other Christian communities have included Camp David in Waipara, founded in 1974, the Quaker Settlement near Whanganui, and Gloriavale, a conservative Christian community on the West Coast.

-In the 2000s there were a number of Buddhist communities in New Zealand, and a Hare Krishna community.
+In the 21st century there were a number of Buddhist communities in New Zealand, and a Hare Krishna community.